 Maximum Allowable Graduate Hours.
-Students not making timely progress toward completion of a graduate degree are subject to termination by the SPPH Office.
+Students amassing the maximum allowable graduate hours (99 for the MPH) without degree completion are subject to dismissal by the SPHH Office.
 The Texas Legislature has capped formula fundable graduate hours and imposed sanctions upon universities permitting registration for excess hours.
-The SPPH Office must approve exceptions or extensions in advance.